pnovok/SQLServer_CDC_Demo/README.md

 ![img.png](Images/img_7.png)

-Once you've done stop the SSB INSERT/SELECT job.

-## Lab 5 - Replicating Database Changes to Hive
+## 5 - Replicating Database Changes to Hive

-Let's create **customers_replica**  Hive table where we would replicate data changes to.
-I'm going to use Cloudera Datawarehouse (CDW) service to create a new Hive table.
+Create **customers_replica**  Hive table where we would replicate data changes to.
+I'm using Cloudera Datawarehouse (CDW) service to create a new Hive table, but you can use any Cloudera cluster.
 In CDW I can spin Hive or Impala virtual datawarehouse and access it via HUE.
 Hive table should be transactional managed ACID compliant table to allow updates, deletes and inserts.
-You have to accept the default ORC data format as described in [Cloudera Documentation](https://docs.cloudera.com/cdw-runtime/cloud/using-hiveql/topics/hive_create_a_crud_transactional_table.html)
+You have to accept the default ORC data format, as described in [Cloudera Documentation](https://docs.cloudera.com/cdw-runtime/cloud/using-hiveql/topics/hive_create_a_crud_transactional_table.html)
-The code below will create a new Hive table and show it's DDL specifics.
+Run the code below that will create a new Hive table and show it's DDL specifics.

 ```
 create table customers_replica (customerid int, name string, location string, email string);